osuuj/nokia-city-data-analysis/client/README.md

 ## Best Practices

-For detailed best practices, please refer to the [Shared Module Documentation](./shared/@docs/index.md).
+For detailed best practices, please refer to the [Documentation Guidelines](./docs/GUIDELINES.md).